goodshuffle/goodshuffle-developer-site/content/docs/customization/colors-and-typography.md

 Applying your brand colors and typography to webcomponents requires a basic understanding of CSS.

 If you're using a website theme created by someone else, it is helpful to understand how web browsers determine which styles are used.
-You can [learn about CSS specificy from MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).
+You can [learn about CSS specificity from MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity).
 In some cases, you may need to adapt our examples to be more "specific" than your website's CSS.

 ## Item Card Examples